NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Rat-Catcher Trident.md

 * * *

 **Effect** While floating down a river on a raft or boat, you plunge the _rat-catcher trident_ into the water.
-The trident casts a 5th-rank [[Spells/Control Water|Control Water]] spell on the body of water.
+The trident casts a 5th-rank [[Control Water|Control Water]] spell on the body of water.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*